Joseph Sadoc Alemany: Preparation for departure

-On June 11, Cardinal Giacomo Filippo Fransoni summoned Alemany to a meeting and informed of his appointment as bishop.
+On June 11, while Alemany was still in Rome, Cardinal Giacomo Filippo Fransoni summoned him to a meeting, informing him of his appointment as bishop.
 Alemany declined it because he had no desire to become a bishop.
 When Pius IX learned about Alemany's answer, he ordered him to appear in a private audience on June 16.
 The pope told Alemany, "You must go to California....Where others are drawn by gold, you must carry the Cross."
 Alemany accepted the appointment and was consecrated by Fransoni as Bishop of Monterey on June 30 in Rome at the Basilica of Sant'Ambrogio e Carlo al Corso.
 Alemany became the first bishop of California since it became an American territory.

-When Alemany became bishop, his new diocese covered the states of California, Nevada and Utah.
+When Alemany became bishop, his new diocese covered the California Territory, the Nevada Territory and the Utah Territory.
 During the early 19th century, the Catholic Church owned thousands of acres of land in the Spanish colonies in California.
-However, the Mexican Government in 1835 expropriated and redistributed most of that land.
+However, the Mexican Government in 1835 expropriated most of that land, redistributing to private landowners.

-As a result, the new diocese of Monterey lacked both money and personnel.
+As a result of the expropriations, the new diocese of Monterey lacked both money and personnel.
 During the summer of 1850, Alemany visited England, France and Ireland, trying to raise money and recruit religious sisters.
 He did not have any success recruiting sisters until he arrived the Monastery of the Cross in Paris.
 He found three volunteers at the convent, including Sister Mary Goemaere, a Belgian novice.

 Alemany, the sisters, and Reverend Francis Sadoc Vilarassa, another Dominican priest, left Liverpool, England in September 1850 on the SS Columbus for New York City.
-Alemany made stops in Baltimore, Philadelphia and Washington D.C. to preach and raise money.
+Alemany made stops in Baltimore, Maryland, Philadelphia, Pennsylvania and Washington D.C. to preach and raise money.
 He originally planned to send all the sisters to a Dominican convent in Ohio, then decided that Goemaere should accompany him to California.
-The group finally sailed to Panama, traveled by mule and dugout canoe to the Pacific Coast, and took a steam ship to California.
+The group finally sailed the Caribbean oast of Panama, traveled overland by mule and dugout canoe to the Pacific coast, and took a steam ship to California.